grtwje/rp-lua-shell/README.md

 ## Progress so far

 - The first issue is that Lua is written in C. How does one compile C code in a Rust project.
 Turned out to be easy using the cc crate.
-[Refer](https://docs.rs/cc/latest/cc/).
+[Refer](https://docs.rs/cc/latest/cc/).  cc calls the C compiler supplied by xPack.
 See the build.rs file for the code that compiles the Lua source.
+  - To slim down the LUA runtime, I changed the loadedlibs array in linint.c to load only a few basic Lua libs.
+I have not removed the code from the compiled image.
 - The second issue is that Lua expects to use the C standard library too.
 Research led me to Newlib-nano, a C standard library suited for embedded work. [xPack](https://github.com/xpack-dev-tools) provides a Newlib-nano that can be used on the RP2040.
 Newlib-nano binds to your "OS" via 17 syscalls.
 I have not implemented all 17, just the ones being used by this project.
 See syscalls.rs
   - In alloc.rs I created wrappers around C malloc, realloc, and free (see alloc.rs).  [emballoc](https://docs.rs/emballoc/latest/emballoc/) is used for dynamic memory management.
 Emballoc will provide a Rust global allocator if I need one later.
 Newlib-nano *mostly* uses these 3 calls for dynamic memory.
 But it will sometimes call _sbrk too.
 I provide a super simple_sbrk to cover these cases.
 I need to figure out where these _sbrk calls are coming from, and why they don't use my malloc/realloc/free.
   - I am working on the _write syscall so that I can print from Lua code.
 Currently_write just sends everything to defmtt via info! macro calls.
 Need to change this to send to the RP2040 UART.